 The Gilded Age is finally here!
 The HBO Julian Fellowes prestige television drama, that is, in the vein of his lavish signature series Downton Abbey.

-Judging from its glittering trailer, The Gilded Age depicts the social worlds of New York during the 1880s, a time of great wealth and power within a turbulent metropolis.
+The Gilded Age depicts the social worlds of New York during the 1880s, a time of great wealth and power within a turbulent metropolis.
 It’s a tale of old money and new, the dyed-in-the-wool Knickerbockers vs. the ambitious nouveau riche.

 At the heart of New York’s Gilded Age — the late 19th century era of unprecedented American wealth and excess — were families with the names Astor, Waldorf, Schermerhorn and Vanderbilt, alongside power players like A.T.
 Stewart, Jay Gould and William “Boss” Tweed.